Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

-To investigate to which extent the echo sequence improves the qubit's coherence time, we depict in Fig.~\ref{fig:echo3d}(c) the maximum recovered value of $|\rho_{eg}(t)|$: For a fixed $\Delta t$, we detect local maxima with respect to $\Delta t'$, and monitor the value of each local maximum as a function of the total time $\Delta t + \Delta t'$.
-These results are then compared with those of Ramsey experiments ($\Delta t'=0$, cf. Sec.~\ref{sec:RamseyPure}).
-By way of example, in the Ohmic case ($s=1$), the whole dynamics of $|\rho_{eg}(t)|$ are instead displayed for various values of $\Delta t$ with the step-like decay corresponding to the pulse application.
+To investigate to what extent the echo sequence improves the qubit's coherence time, we depict in Figs.~\ref{fig:echo3d}(b)--\ref{fig:echo3d}(e) the maximum recovered value of $|\rho_{eg}(t)|$ (red filled circles): for a fixed $\Delta t$, we detect local maxima with respect to $\Delta t'$, and monitor the value of each local maximum as a function of the total time $\Delta t + \Delta t'$.
+These results are then compared with those of Ramsey experiments (the blue curves, cf. Sec.~\ref{sec:RamseyPure}).
 The time constants extracted from this analysis are listed in Table~\ref{tbl:timeConst}, see also Appendix~\ref{sec:appTimeConst}.
 As already mentioned above, in the Ohmic case, the intensity significantly decreases right after the pulse application, where the overall decay time remains almost the same.
 By contrast, in the sub-Ohmic cases, the improvement of the time constant is more significant with an increasing ratio $T_\mathrm{E} / T_\mathrm{R}$ for smaller spectral exponents.
 This implies that since the time-independent properties of the two-time correlation function are enhanced in the deep sub-Ohmic domain, the echo sequence works in a more efficient way.
-When the correlation function tends to be almost time-independent, the peak positions align along the diagonal in Fig.~\ref{fig:echo3d}(b), again verifying that a deep sub-Ohmic reservoir behaves almost as a static reservoir on relevant timescales.
-Conversely, if we measure the signal with the condition $\Delta t = \Delta t'$, the time constants decrease compared to what is depicted in Fig.~\ref{fig:echo3d}(c).
+When the correlation function tends to be almost time-independent, the coherence is recovered to a maximum at the time $\Delta t' = \Delta t$.
+This corresponds to the peak positions aligning along the diagonal when the off-diagonal element is plotted as a function of $\Delta t$ and $\Delta t'$ in the form of $|\rho_{eg}(\Delta t, \Delta t')|$.
+The insets of \textcolor{black}{Figs.~\ref{fig:echo3d}(a)--\ref{fig:echo3d}(e)} are the corresponding heat maps, and it is again verified that a deep sub-Ohmic reservoir behaves almost as a static reservoir on relevant timescales.
+Conversely, if we measure the signal with the condition $\Delta t = \Delta t'$, the time constants decrease compared to what is depicted in Figs.~\ref{fig:echo3d}(a)--\ref{fig:echo3d}(e).

 Note that while the improvement of the time constant from the Ramsey to the HE experiments is the most significant in the case $s=1/14$, the absolute value of the time constant for the Ramsey experiment in this case is the smallest, as discussed in Sec.~\ref{sec:RamseyPure}.